 The T cell receptor (TCR) is a heterodimer, with approximately 95 percent of peripheral blood T cells possessing an alpha and a beta chain (TCR alpha-beta or TCR2) and the remainder a gamma and a delta chain (TCR gamma-delta or TCR1) (figure 1) .
 TCR gamma-delta is more abundant in skin and intraepithelial lymphocytes.
 (See "T cell receptor genetics".)

-TCR chains belong structurally to the Ig gene superfamily.
-Thus, TCR genes undergo V(D)J recombination.
-This event is dependent upon the function of recombinase activating genes 1 and 2 (RAG1 and RAG2) [1,2].
+TCR chains belong structurally to the immunoglobulin gene superfamily.
+Thus, TCR genes undergo recombination of the variable, diversity and joining segments, called V(D)J recombination.
+This event is dependent upon the function of recombinase-activating genes 1 and 2 (RAG1 and RAG2) [1,2].
 (See "T cell receptor genetics", section on 'T cell receptor gene organization'.)

 A protein must first be processed by antigen-presenting cells (APCs) for T cells to recognize a specific antigen.
 APCs degrade the target antigen into several peptides.
 These peptides are subsequently presented on the cell surface in the groove formed by either a class I or II major histocompatibility complex (MHC) molecule.
 The human leukocyte antigen (HLA) system is synonymous with the human MHC.
 (See "Antigen presenting cells" and "Major histocompatibility complex (MHC) structure and function" and "Human leukocyte antigens (HLA): A roadmap".)